-Our sister Jenna makes these BOMB DOT COM mashed potatoes.
+Our sister Jenna makes these creamy mashed potatoes.
 Read the ingredients, and you’ll get why they’re naughty!
 They’re full of butter, cream cheese, and heavy cream.
 Oh my!

-Jenna LOVES mashed potatoes.
+Jenna LOVES mashed potatoes, especially when they’re creamy.
 She remembers begging mom to make homemade mashed potatoes.
 Mom was a working mom with no resources like Easy Budget Recipes to help, so her go-to was potato pearls.
 Those will do in a pinch but not the best tasting for sure.

-- First, cut the potatoes into cubes and boil them.
+- First, cut the potatoes into cubes and over them with water.

 - Then, add in the butter, cream cheese, and heavy cream and mash the potatoes until creamy.